 In 1968, the Union Tank Car Company, a railcar leasing operation, created TransUnion as its parent holding company.
 In 1969, we recognized an opportunity to grow a new business using our technical expertise.
 We acquired the Credit Bureau of Cook County (CBCC), which manually maintained 3.6 million card files in 400 seven-drawer cabinets.
 Soon after the acquisition of CBCC, we became the first company in the credit reporting industry to replace accounts receivable data with automated tape-to-disc transfer, drastically cutting the time and cost to update consumer files.
-Early in our history, we recognized the enormous benefit that a national, online information system would bring to clients and responded with the first online information storage and retrieval data processing system.
+Early in our history, we recognized the enormous benefits and opportunities that a national, online information system would offer American consumers, and responded with the first online information storage and retrieval data processing system.
 This system provided credit grantors across the country with one source for fast and valuable consumer credit information.

-Over the next 40 years and more, we grew to become one of the world's leading business intelligence providers, maintaining one of the largest collections of consumer information.
+Over the next 50 years and more, we grew to become one of the world's leading global information and insights companies, serving over 30 counties on five continents.